 In PowerPoint 2007, select the object you want to drag and drop, click the Insert menu and the Action icon.
 In the Action Settings dialogue box that appears, select Run macro: DragandDrop and click OK.

 Once you've applied the macro, you can delete the other slides and run the slideshow by pressing F5 or clicking Slide Show and From Beginning.
-Hover over the object and you will see the cursor change to a hand as if it were a hyperlink.
-Now use the following key combinations to enable the different features:
+Hover over the object and you will see the cursor changes to a hand as if it were a hyperlink.
+To now move the text or image, click it and then release the mouse.
+Move the cursor around the slide and you will see the selected object follow!
+To stop it moving, click it again and you're done.

 - Click + Ctrl = Zoom out